NeaByteLab/LLM-Toolkit/src/core/embedding/README.md

 ---

-**Note**: The embedding module uses a lightweight model by default, which provides a good balance between accuracy and performance for most use cases.
+**Note**: The embedding module uses a lightweight model by default, which provides a balance between accuracy and performance for most use cases.